ofer1992/cookbook/content/journal/Quick Chicken Marinade Dinner.md

 tags:
   - chicken
   - journal
+description: Quick yoghurt lemon garlic marinated chicken breast.
+Came out alright but not super tasty - need to follow the recipe more carefully next time.
 ---
 I bought groceries today, among them chicken breast and yoghurt, and I figured I'd do a [[Yoghurt Lemon Garlic Marinated Chicken]].
 I asked gemini for a recipe, was too lazy to google it myself.
 This is the that I linked to (as of the time of writing).
 I didn't follow it completely;
 - Didn't premix the base